istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Removed** Istio Stackdriver metrics from XDS.
   ([Issue #50808](https://github.com/istio/istio/issues/50808))

-- **Removed** OpenCensus tracer from Istio XDS.
+- **Removed** the OpenCensus tracer from Istio XDS.
   ([Issue #50808](https://github.com/istio/istio/issues/50808))

 - **Removed** the feature flag `ENABLE_OTEL_BUILTIN_RESOURCE_LABELS`.

 ## Extensibility

 - **Removed** internal multi-version protobuf files from the API.
 This is an internal change for most users.
-If you directly consume Istio APIs as protobufs, read the upgrade notes.
+If you directly consume Istio APIs as protobufs, read the [upgrade notes](../upgrade-notes/).
   ([Issue #3127](https://github.com/istio/api/issues/3127))

 ## Installation

 - **Added** `.Values.pilot.trustedZtunnelNamespace` to the `istiod` Helm chart.
 Set this if installing ztunnel to a different namespace from `istiod`.
-This value supercedes `.Values.pilot.env.CA_TRUSTED_NODE_ACCOUNTS` (which is still respected if set).
+This value supersedes `.Values.pilot.env.CA_TRUSTED_NODE_ACCOUNTS` (which is still respected if set).

 - **Improved** the Helm installation for Istiod multi-cluster for primary-remote.
 Now, Helm installations only require setting `global.externalIstiod`, instead of also requiring `pilot.env.EXTERNAL_ISTIOD` to be set.
   ([Issue #51595](https://github.com/istio/istio/issues/51595))